Book – Think Again, (The power of knowing what you don’t know) (Summary)

 The Second Section examines how we can encourage others to think again (Interpersonal Rethinking).

-The Third Section is about creating a community of life-long learners (Collective Rethinking).
+The Third Section is about creating a community of lifelong learners (Collective Rethinking).

 1) Preachers, Prosecutors, and Politicians –